Rome Hidden Gems

 Sculptures at the Montemartini Museum in Rome

-The Montemartini Museum is a very special museum off the beaten track in Rome (© Andrea Izzotti)
+The Montemartini Museum is a very special museum off the beaten path in Rome (© Andrea Izzotti)

 The 11 best museums in Rome